 - Chill the dough.
 It’s important to chill the dough in the refrigerator for at least 1 hour.
 This keeps them from spreading in the oven and helps make a thick and delicious cookie.

 - Press the dough down.
-Instead of rolling out the dough, scoop it into balls and then use the bottom of a cup to press the cookies down.
-The edges will crack a little, but that’s totally okay.
-Just make sure not to press down too hard…we don’t want thin cookies!
+Instead of rolling out the dough, scoop it into balls and then use the bottom of a cup to press the cookies down, similar to my Swig cookies.

 - Don’t overbake.
-These are definitely not the crispy type of sugar cookies.
-They should be super soft and almost melt in your mouth when you take a bite.
+These lemon glazed cookies should be super soft and almost melt in your mouth when you take a bite.
 Bake them until the centers are set and the bottoms are lightly golden.
-They’ll continue to cook and set up as they cool.

 - Let cool.
 Make sure to let the cookies cool completely before adding the glaze on top.
 If they are still warm, the glaze could melt.

 - Glaze.
-There are several ways to drizzle the glaze over the cookies.
-You can spoon it on top of the cookies, use a whisk to drizzle it over or use a piping bag (or plastic baggie with the corner snipped off).
-You can even dip the tops of the cookies in the bowl of glaze.
+Spoon the lemon cookie icing on top, use a whisk to drizzle it over or use a piping bag (or plastic baggie with the corner snipped off).
+You can even dip the tops of the cookies in a bowl of glaze.

 Lemon Cookies